WapWapG/PacOS/README.md

 # PacOS
-Here i wll write my os full on NASM
+Here i will write my os full on NASM
 Now i am dont know work my loader or no, but i think core work
 # What i am doing now?
 I am now write loader.asm, i am use like base Loader.asm from my other rep.